Automated laboratories improve uptime with analytics

-- 36 percent less system downtime compared to the reactive service.
+- 36% less system downtime compared to the reactive service.

 - Optimized service technician deployment, because they know in advance which parts are needed at a particular location.

 A successful project

 Siemens Healthineers started with a goal of building predictive service and maintenance directly into its solutions.
 The SAS Platform provided an ideal way to integrate analytics into the product and scale as the system changes.
 And, finally, mayato’s structured implementation ensured tremendous flexibility.